EpicSkookumScript/EpicSkookumScript.github.io/docs/index.md

 - live creation of engaging gameplay with surprisingly few lines of code
 - native game concepts permeate the language
 - creates high performance runtimes on all platforms ![Epic Games](/images/epic-games-logo-white-sm.png){:.right-margin .height6em}
+- full source code: compiler, IDE and runtime - and all the C++ APIs used to build it
 - same [user license as Unreal Engine][license] (If your project is already using UE4 then SkookumScript has no extra conditions and it is free.)

 ##### [SkookumScript is owned by Epic Games, Inc. and community maintained][acquired]